Tchaoser/SYSC4806-Group13-PerkManager/README.md

 [![Java CI with Maven](https://github.com/Tchaoser/SYSC4806-Group13-PerkManager/actions/workflows/maven.yml/badge.svg)](https://github.com/Tchaoser/SYSC4806-Group13-PerkManager/actions/workflows/maven.yml)

 **Project Members:**

-* Kyle Foisy 101215573
+* Kyle Foisy — 101215573
-* Peter Grose 101219562
+* Peter Grose — 101219562
-* Sapthakeerthi Udayakumar 101289957
+* Sapthakeerthi Udayakumar — 101289957
-* Lucas Warburton 101276823
+* Lucas Warburton — 101276823
-* Aziz Hamad 101232108
+* Aziz Hamad — 101232108

 ---

-## Project Overview
+## **Project Overview**

-**Perk Manager** allows users to create profiles, which may be tied to memberships (e.g., Air Miles, CAA, Visa).
-The system allows users to view or add perks.
-Perks may be discounts or benefits tied to specific memberships and products.

-**Current Implementation (Partial)**
+**PerkManager** is a full-stack web application that helps users track and discover discounts or other perks tied to their memberships.
+A user profile may include any number of memberships (e.g., Air Miles, CAA, Visa), and perks describe benefits such as *"“"10% off movies with Visa"”"* or *"Free domestic flight with 10,000 Air Miles"*.
+Perks may include expiry dates, geographic restrictions, and user-submitted descriptions.

+The central idea is to make it easy for users to find and organize perks that actually apply to *their* memberships.
+Logged-in users receive personalized perk search results tailored to their profile, while guests can still search globally without personalization.

+### **Completed Implementation**

+The final version of **PerkManager** includes the full feature set described in the project proposal:

+#### **User & Profile Features**

-* Users can **register and log in**.
+* Users can **register, log in, and manage profiles**.
-* Users can **add new perks** and **view existing perks**.
+* Users can **save and remove perks and memberships** from their profile.
+* Guest users (not logged-in) can browse perks, but do not receive personalized results.

+#### **Perk Features**

-* Backend services for **accounts, perks, memberships, and products** are in place.
+* Users can **create new perks, memberships, and products**.
+* Perks include **expiry date**, **description**, **vote count**, and **membership/product linkage**.
+* Users can **upvote or downvote perks**; the perks page can be sorted by:
+    * Score (Upvotes and Downvotes)
+    * Expiry date
+* Users can **find perks** via the home page's Top-Rated Perks and Soon-to-Expire Perks sections, or by filtering by:
+    * Membership types
+    * User memberships specifically
+    * Region
+    * Expiry
+* Full **CRUD** support for products and memberships required for posting perks.

+#### **Front-End Functionality**

-* Thymeleaf templates exist for **adding perks, listing perks, and basic navigation**.
+* Thymeleaf templates for all pages: perks, products, memberships, profile, login, signup, etc.
-* Controllers and views for several features are still under development and will be expanded in future versions.

-This version forms the foundation for personalized perk searches, voting, and filtering.

-The text below outlines the current Perk Manager project structure, including backend code, templates, tests, configuration, and CI/CD workflows, with high-level comments for each file.
+* Dynamic JavaScript for updating tables, handling votes, and saving perk searches.

+#### **Back-End Functionality**

+* Spring Boot application with full domain model (User, Membership, Product, Perk).
+* Business logic handled through dedicated services.
+* Persistent storage using Spring Data JPA and schema managed with SQL migrations.

+---

+## **Client-Side Testing (Jest)**

+As part of the project’s **client-side testing** subtopic, the application includes a suite of **Jest** tests for DOM behavior and JavaScript functionality.

+This was integrated into the Node.js toolchain and demonstrated in the group presentation.
+The Jest tests cover:

+* DOM loading using **jsdom**
+* Event simulation (e.g., clicking vote/save buttons)
+* Fetch call mocking (verifying correct POST requests)
+* Verification of elements such as the navbar/footer
+* Logic for filtering, updating, and rendering perk tables

+Example tests include verifying that clicking a vote button triggers the correct API call, that UI updates occur in response to user actions, and that DOM fragments render as expected.

+---

+### **Subtopic Summary**

+* Jest was chosen because it is modern, widely used, well-documented, and integrates easily with Node.js.
+* It supports **jquery** and **jsdom**, matching our client-side codebase.
+* Jasmine and Mocha were evaluated but not used due to higher setup overhead and weaker integration with our DOM and mock requirements.
+* A GitHub Actions workflow runs Jest as part of the CI pipeline.

+This fulfills the "Client-Side Testing" subtopic requirement and demonstrates how front-end tests complement the Java integration tests in the backend.

+## **Final Project Structure**

 ```
 perkmanager/